 The final two chapters I discuss focus on intellectual property.
 In his chapter, James O. Young looks at one author’s use of another author’s fictional characters.
 Young notes that copyright laws have been taken by the courts to apply to fictional characters, but he argues that fictional characters should not be copyrightable.

 Young’s argument appears to be that since copyright laws with respect to fictional characters prevent the reuse of fictional characters in potentially aesthetically valuable works, they do not serve the public interest, so, they should be abolished (p.155).
 If this is the argument, it appears to over generate (from Young’s perspective) as we could make similar arguments about novels and their chapters or songs.
 Moreover, as Young admits, intellectual property laws also encourage creation.
-Should, then, artistic creation give way to property rights?
+Should, then, artistic creation yield property rights?
 No, Young says, since authors don’t create fictional characters ex nihilo, but rather by combining elements in the public domain.
 But again, we could say the same thing about novels and songs.

 Not only does Young think that copyright laws ought not apply to fictional characters in some ethical sense, Young also argues that such laws ought not to apply (or do not apply) to fictional characters in a legal sense.
 This is because copyright laws make reference to works and their parts, not to characters, and Young thinks that characters are not themselves works or parts of works.